dataluscorp/browser/browser/installer/windows/docs/MSIX.rst

     FA056CEBEFF3B1D0500A1FB37C2BD2F9CE4FB5D8  CN=Mozilla Fake CA

 The ``shippable-l10n`` MSIX variants incorporate signed langpacks.
 These in turn are signed with the same certificate.
-Firefox knows about this certificate but does not trust it by default.
+Datalus knows about this certificate but does not trust it by default.
 To trust it, set the hidden Gecko boolean preference